-Entitled to incentive Activity inventivized Comment All employees monetary reward change All Zalando employees working in the offices and warehouses are offered a subsidized company ticket for the respective public transport.
+Entitled to incentive Activity inventivized Comment employees monetary reward Behavior change related indicator All Zalando employees working in the offices and warehouses are offered a subsidized company ticket for the respective public transport.
 In doing so, employees are incentivized to reduce or even replace the use of cars or other high emission vehicles, both for reaching the workplace and for private travelling.
-This initiative allows a reduction in GHG emissions and contributes towards a more climate-friendly behavior.
-Other C- Suite Officer monetary reward Zalando has a car-leasing program on management level, which is available to Vice Presidents, Senior Vice Presidents and our Management Board.
-The program offers, amongst others, a wide array of hybrid and electric cars and contributes towards reducing GHG emissions from car fleet.
-All employees monetary reduction We believe incentives should not only focus on single targets, but on successfully executing on our long-term strategy.
+This initiative allows a reduction in GHG emissions and contributes towards a more climate-friendly behavior. employees monetary reward Behavior change related indicator Zalando provides rail discount cards with a 25% and 50% discount to employees that regularly travel for business purposes.
+With this card, employees have a 25% or 50% discount on all inner country rail travels within Germany that can also be used for private purpose.
+In doing so, employees are incentivized to reduce or even replace the use of high emission vehicles such as cars and airplanes for their inner country travels, for business travels, for reaching the workplace and for private travelling. monetary reward Behavior change related indicator Zalando has a car-leasing program on management level, which is available to Vice Presidents, Senior Vice Presidents and our Management Board.
+The program offers, among others, a wide array of hybrid and electric cars and contributes towards reducing GHG emissions from car fleet.
+All employees monetary Emissions reduction target We believe incentives should not only focus on single targets, but on successfully executing on our long-term strategy.
 Integral part of this strategy is our do.MORE strategy, which includes concrete goals on carbon footprint reduction.
 We measure our employees against their contribution and impact on our strategy and thus create incentives to indirectly contribute to our strategic carbon goals.